sysgears/grain/docs/latest.markdown

 ###Concept
 Rendered page content usually wrapped up by layout, where most of the presentation logic is held.

-Here is some example layout:
+Here is an example of a layout:
 ``` grain /theme/layout/default.html
 <html>
 <head>